KorAP/RKorAPClient/cran-comments.md

 * Replaced our log.info function with log_info to avoid name clashes
 * Reduced timeouts in tests to make sure they don't sum up to over 10s.
 * Fixed dontrun position in misc.R example making sure that examples run in <5s.
+* Wrapped the last remaining web api query example in \dontrun.

 ### Old Notes